 … But Consider an Accent Wall

-It’s true that using one color on your walls makes space look bigger.
+It’s true that using one color on your walls makes rooms feel bigger.
 But that rule is made to be broken by an accent wall.
 Accent walls create an optical illusion, drawing the eye to a single focal point.

 There’s a variation on this theme, which you can use in rectangular rooms.
 Rather than painting just one wall a contrasting color, paint the two long walls a darker shade than the two short ones.
 (Darker can mean a couple of steps up the paint chip, or flat-out dark like charcoal, black or navy.)
 By emphasizing the room’s length, you can make it feel bigger.